wieluk/psychopy_linux_installer/README.md

 - Ubuntu 24.04, 22.04, 20.04, (18.04)
 - Pop!_OS 22.04
 - Debian 12, (11)
-- CentOS 9
+- (CentOS 9)

 Additional distributions may be tested and supported in the future.
 All tests are conducted on Virtual Machines only.

 **Note:**

-- Ubuntu 18.04 and Debian 11 do not work with the default (2024.1.4) PsychoPy version.
+- Ubuntu 18.04, Debian 11 and CentOS 9 do not work with the default (2024.1.4) PsychoPy version.
 They fail to install pyqt6.
 Use PsychoPy version 2023.2.3 or lower.
+Or fix dependency errors manually (and please tell me how to fix them).

 ## Important Information